carlinmack/afp/src/hugo/content/entries/Flow_Networks.md

     ],
     "date": "2017-06-01",
     "notify": "lammich@in.tum.de",
     "abstract": "\nWe present a formalization of flow networks and the Min-Cut-Max-Flow\ntheorem.
-Our formal proof closely follows a standard textbook proof,\nand is accessible even without being an expert in Isabelle/HOL, the\ninteractive theorem prover used for the formalization."
+Our formal proof closely follows a standard textbook proof,\nand is accessible even without being an expert in Isabelle/HOL, the\ninteractive theorem prover used for the formalization.", "licence": "BSD"
 }